 Multiple Nodes in the XML Document

 Let us come back to the above example XML file.
 We have seen that the author node can be “multiple” meaning that there can be more than one author of a book.
 What can we do to get the complete information fitting the relational model?
-CONNECT provides you with two possibilities, but restricted to only one such multiple node per table.
+CONNECT provides you with two possibilities but restricted to only one such multiple node per table.

 The first and most challenging one is to return as many rows than there are authors, the other columns being repeated as if we had make a join between the author column and the rest of the table.
 To achieve this, simply specify the “multiple” node name and the “expand” option when creating the table.
 For instance, we can create the xsamp2 table like this: